If you have a little one waiting to start school in September 2020, click on the link for more Starting School 2020 details

 Friday 9.00 – 10.30 am all pre-school children and parents/carers invited.

-All children are offered a home visit by Mrs Masih (our Transition Support Assistant) and another member of staff towards the end of the Summer Term.
+All children are offered a home visit by the foundation team in the Summer Term.
 This gives parents the ideal opportunity to discuss any concerns and/or dietary/medical needs with staff and also gives your child the chance to meet and talk to us.
 We ask that you complete the New Starter Form, school meals form and Parent Voice for collection during the visit as this helps us prepare for the best start.

 We would expect your child to be able to dress and undress him/her and to be fully toilet trained.

-Parents are asked to arrive between 8.45 – 8.50.
+Parents are asked to arrive at 8.45.
 The doors into the classroom will be opened at 8.45 and you are invited to accompany your child in.
 Please note you should stay with your child on the playground and due to the presence of many toddlers, we ask that the climbing equipment is not used during this time for safety reasons.

 In our Early Years Setting all learning promotes, supports and develops the seven areas of a child’s development: